 Our highly skilled paediatric osteopaths use non-invasive techniques to help soothe and relax babies or relieve tension and stresses on mum’s body before or after birth.
 We also treat older children up to 18 years old with issues ranging from digestion and circulatory problems to minor sports injuries, aches and pains, and the inability to relax due to a variety of pressures like exam stress.
 We support families with children with disabilities and learning difficulties, and always treat holistically to help restore, maintain and support health and well-being.

 Why the OCC?

-Osteopaths are also available to give information and advice both before and after treatment, and will always make referrals to other medical services where necessary.
+On your first visit, your assigned osteopath will talk to you about your child’s condition and general health, and will listen to any concerns you may have.
+After observing your child’s movement and posture, your osteopath will give a gentle manual treatment.
+Our osteopaths are also available to give information and advice both before and after treatment, and will always make referrals to other medical services where necessary.

 Do you do cranial osteopathy?

 Cranial osteopathy is not a different type of osteopathy, it is just one technique of many used by osteopaths.
 Our practitioners will select the most appropriate technique for each child.

 We treat any woman in the last trimester of their pregnancy and up to three months after birth.
 The body is required to adapt a great deal during pregnancy and this is why some women can suffer from a variety of aches and pains.
 Osteopathy can gently relieve the stresses and tensions that can be caused by those changes.

 We operate on a donate-what-you-can basis to help support our work.
 In terms of costs to the charity, it costs us £80 to deliver a new patient appointment (1 hour), and £40 for follow-ups (30 minutes).